Slit Lamp ExaminationSkip to the navigation

 It is usually not painful to have a slit lamp test.

 The dilating drops may make your eyes sting and cause a medicine taste in your mouth.
 You will have trouble focusing your eyes for up to 12 hours.
 Your distance vision usually is not affected as much as your near vision.
 But your eyes may be very sensitive to light.
-Do not drive for several hours after your eyes have been dilated.
+Do not drive for several hours after your eyes have been dilated, unless your doctor says it's okay.
 Wearing sunglasses may make you more comfortable until the effect of the drops wears off.

 Numbing drops usually wear off in about 30 minutes.

 In some people, the dilating or numbing drops can cause:

 - Some nausea, vomiting, dryness of the mouth, flushing, and dizziness for a short time.